PatrickRutledge/spoken/docs/prd.md

 ## 5) Scope
 MVP scope (Windows) includes:
-- Translations: Bundle KJV, ASV, and WEB inside the app for immediate offline use.
-Additional foreign-language public-domain versions are discoverable via a curated online catalog and downloadable on demand.
+- Translations: Bundle KJV (Cambridge Paragraph Bible) and ASV inside the app for immediate offline use.
+These versions use scholarly USFM paragraph structure that preserves biblical manuscript traditions.
+Additional translations will be considered for future versions based on user feedback and requests.
 - Passage Selection & Formatting: User selects a version and a passage (supports whole book and range Book Chapter:Verse – Chapter:Verse).
 On click, app generates a prose-formatted view: removes chapter/verse/headings, outputs justified paragraphs with one blank line between paragraphs, indented first-line.
 Poetry rendered as paragraph blocks with preserved internal line breaks for flow.
 - HTML Output Tabs: Each formatted output opens in a new in-app HTML tab.
 Tabs persist across app restarts.
 - Export: Export to PDF with footer containing the passage reference and page numbering as "Page n of X"; numbering restarts for each export.
 Default to Letter size.
 If an e-reader export is included later (EPUB/MOBI), use device defaults; out-of-scope for MVP but design kept compatible.